This article was long overdue a third update! A lot has changed since we last did a comparison.

 “But their online price is much cheaper than yours?”

 Is it really?
 Check what meals and activities are included?
-Recently a Canadian family said that the price was much lower for a game lodge they had requested.
-Surprised, I looked on Booking.com to see that they were selling this game lodge on a B&B basis which is very unusual.
+Recently a Canadian family said that the online price was much lower for a game lodge.
+Surprised, I looked on Booking.com to see that they were selling this game lodge on a B&B basis.
+(This is very unusual.)
 Our price included all meals and one game drive.
-When you added in lunch and dinner and the cost of the game drive, we were actually quite a bit cheaper (as game drives are an expensive part of a game lodge).
+When you added in lunch, dinner and the cost of the game drive, we were actually a fair bit cheaper (as game drives are an expensive part of the safari experience).

 This also applies to car rental.
-As we said earlier, our price includes all insurances, all kilometres, the contract fee and a second driver.
+As we said earlier, our price includes all insurances, unlimited kilometres, contract fee and a second driver.
 Plus no excess.
-It is not even possible to get this rate online so the online booker has to pay extra on their credit card when picking up the car, and may have to pay a hefty excess if they have an accident, or exceed the daily kilometre allowance.

 Let’s see what boxes we tick: